CarboniDavide/altorouter-apirest/README.md

 # Features

-- API Rest design using AltoRouter
+- API Rest design using AltoRouter and RedBean
 - A Web Site to simulate a on-line stock of products

 # How to use